Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Simulations

 \section{Simulations}

-We construct a safe ROCBF for a car driving on a highway within the autonomous driving simulator CARLA \cite{dosovitskiy2017carla}, see Fig. \ref{fig:CARLA_}.
+We construct a safe ROCBF within the autonomous driving simulator CARLA \cite{dosovitskiy2017carla} for a car driving on a road by using camera images, see Fig. \ref{fig:CARLA_}.
 In particular, our goal is to learn a ROCBF for the lateral control of the car, i.e., a lane keeping controller, while we use a built-in controller for longitudinal control.
 Lane keeping in CARLA is achieved by tracking a set of predefined waypoints.
-The code for our simulations and videos of the car under the learned safe ROCBFs is available at
+The control problem at hand is challenging which makes it difficult to satisfy all constraints in equations \eqref{eq:opt_1}-\eqref{eq:opt_3} and \eqref{thm:0_eq}, \eqref{eq:propp}, \eqref{thmmmm}.
+As described in Section \ref{sec:Lipschitz_constants}, we search over the hyperparameters of Algorithm \ref{alg:overview} until satisfactory behavior is achieved.
+The code for our simulations and videos of the car under the learned safe ROCBFs are available at

 As we have no direct access to the system dynamics of the car, we identify a system model.
 The model for longitudinal control is estimated from data and consists of the velocity $v$ of the car and the integrator state $d$ of the PID.
 The identified longitudinal model of the car is